shaneish/discord-librarian/README.md

 Dis da meanest librarian ya ever saw'd.
 Was meant to be a simple bot to translate paywalled articles to archive.is versions, but has taken on a life of it's own.

-Currently hosted on a RPi Zero plugged in at my house.
-Initial plan was to host on AWS, but I realized I still had a Pi Zero chilling at home without a use and figured "why not."
-Have some additional scripts set up to manage updates to the bot on the Pi (basically a janky CI/CD pipeline written entirely in Bash), may upload those here if needed.
+Currently lives on a RPi Zero in my janky basement.
+Don't mess with me or I'll pull the plug.

 ### How to use